LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

   TODO: the exception modes are a key part of the analysis framework, enabling understanding of the value of blame separately from checking

+chrdimo:

+We disagree that section 5 boils down to picking the first and last modes for Transient.
+The core of this section is the analysis of of the different systems and their unification in a common precise framework as modes.
+Because of the common substrate of blame trails modes enable the comparison between the different systems even when sampling is involved.
+Furthermore we use modes to introduce in a uniform manner in the framework baselines that help us isolate confounding factors from the actual effectiveness of blame.
+This si exactly the role of the exception modes for Natural and Transient.
+Those two perform checks at runtime and the exception modes help us determine what part of the success of Natural and Transient is due to the extra checks or due to blame (and also whether blame masks useful information from exceptions).
+  For example, we see that Natural without blame but with the same checks outperforms Erasure in ~25% of the scenarios (figure 6).
+Blame add another ~11% on top of that.
+For Transient there is a small percentage of scenarios where exceptions due better than blame but still blame improves over exceptions by ~11% compared to Erasure.

+chrdimo: As a final note, even though each of the above points individually may not have sufficient technical depth for a separate contribution (which we do not claim), together they exhibit the creative steps that are necessary to lift the scope and magnitude of the idea from Lazarek's POPL paper on evaluating blame from a single behavioral contract system to a framework for evaluating and comparing different gradual typing systems.

 *Additional Comments and Typos*